Drayux/Catalyst/Install/04-environment.md

 _This command will need to be tweaked if `.config` already exists: `cp -r .../Dotfiles/* /home/.config`._

 ### Audio
-Pipewire + wireplumber is the ultimate audio setup.
-Both of these services are user-level, meaning that they should initialize and terminate with the user's session.
+Pipewire + wireplumber services are user-level, meaning that they should initialize and terminate with the user's session.
 This can be configured in a number of ways (such as systemd user services, hyprland `exec-once`, user environment config, etc.) For the most convenient interoperability between Gnome and Hyprland, we place a `.desktop` entry into the autostart directory: `~/.config/autostart/`.

-The Artix Linux packaging of `pipewire` provides the additional utility `/usr/bin/artix-pipewire-launcher` as well as a `.desktop` entry for this.
+~~The Artix Linux packaging of `pipewire` provides the additional utility `/usr/bin/artix-pipewire-launcher` as well as a `.desktop` entry for this.~~
+_It appears that this was since removed from the pipewire packaging.
+The [script](/System/Scripts/audio-exec) and [desktop entry](/Dotfiles/autostart/audio.desktop) are both available (since modified.)_

-> `ln -s /usr/share/applications/pipewire.desktop /home/.config/autostart`
+~~> `ln -s /usr/share/applications/pipewire.desktop /home/.config/autostart`~~
-_The logging location is set via the config file: [artix-pipewire-launcher.conf](/Dotfiles/artix-pipewire-launcher.conf)._
+~~_The logging location is set via the config file: [artix-pipewire-launcher.conf](/Dotfiles/artix-pipewire-launcher.conf)._~~

+> `cp .../System/Scripts/audio-exec /usr/bin/`
+Add the launcher script to the system executables
+_The desktop entry now exists **only** in the dotfiles._

 _**TODO:** The microphone may depend on Carla and LSP plugins to function here, as the Pipewire config will feature a Carla rack after my revisions._